Skip to main content

 G. Refuse receptacles are provided.
 Do not throw garbage, trash, or refuse of any kind in the water.

 H. Any repair work on vessels within the site confines requires a work permit approved by the Dockmaster before the work is started.
 The maximum time for repair work will be 90 days.
 If a boat owner cannot with good cause complete the repairs within 90 days, the boat owner must come before the Board of Directors to request an extension.
 The Dockmaster shall designate the area where the work is to be performed.
 Use of this designated work area or the Squadron-provided trailer will be at the rate of $5.00 plus tax per one day from sunup to sunset, to a maximum of $20.00 per week plus tax.
-Pulling and storage of a mast will be at the rate of $20.00 per week plus tax.
+Pulling and storage of a mast will be at the rate of $25.00 per month plus tax for up to the first month; $50.00 per month plus tax for each subsequent month (this rate is to retroactively become effective from the start of the 2019-2020 Watch).

 I. All watercraft stored at the Squadron shall be kept in a clean and presentable condition at all times.